 A: Each company and call center names their particular units or call center functions differently.
 However, the important thing to keep in mind for your call center is that you have sufficient support in these areas:

-- Workforce management (forecasting, call
+- Workforce management (forecasting, call center scheduling)

 - Real-time operational management